espruino/EspruinoDocs/boards/Original.md

 * BUYFROM: £25,£18,https://shop.espruino.com/original,/Order#original

-The Espruino board is an officially supported board - it comes pre-programmed with Espruino, so you just plug it in and it works.
+**The Espruino Board is a tiny USB-enabled microcontroller with SD card that can be programmed in JavaScript**

+Just plug it into your computer and get started in seconds with the [Web IDE](/ide) - no software installation needed!

+**Just got your Espruino Board?
+[Get started here!](/Quick+Start+USB)**

 Contents
 --------